The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Problem 1: Clients asked, “Is Dani still the owner?” during transfers

-Month 2: Every client asked the same question during the transfer intro call.
+Context: Month 2, every client asked the same question during the transfer intro call.

 Problem 2: Account leads over-escalated in the first month

-Month 4: Maya escalated 18 decisions in Week 1 (many within her protocol authority).
+Context: Month 4, Maya escalated 18 decisions in Week 1 (many were within her protocol authority).

-The fix: Dani pushed decisions back: “This is within your protocol.
+Dani pushed decisions back: “This is within your protocol.
 What would you decide?”
-Forced Maya to make a call, then reviewed (didn’t reverse unless pattern issue).

 Problem 3: The strategic lead promotion created an account lead vacancy

-Month 7: Promoted Maya to strategic lead.
-Her 6 clients needed a new account lead.
+Context: Month 7, Dani promoted Maya to strategic lead and her 6 clients needed a new account lead.

-Dani’s concern: Transfer clients twice (Dani → Maya → new account lead) = disruption.
+Concern: Transferring clients twice (Dani → Maya → new account lead) would create disruption.

 Problem 4: Dani felt “useless” after the extraction

-Month 8: Dani is working 8 hours weekly (vs. 50 before).
-Felt disconnected from business.
+Context: Month 8, Dani was working 8 hours weekly (vs. 50 before) and felt disconnected from the business.

-Identity crisis: “If business runs without me, what’s my value?”
+Identity crisis: “If the business runs without me, what’s my value?”

-The fix: Reframed role: Board chair = strategic direction, not operational execution.
-Focused 8 hours on:
+Reframed role: Board chair = strategic direction, not operational execution.

 Quarterly planning (growth strategy)